A characterization of alternating links in thickened surfaces

 Our main result is a converse to this statement given by the following theorem.
 The definition of minimal genus is given below.

-\begin{theorem} Let $L$ be a non-split link in $\Si\times I$, and assume that $L$ bounds a positive definite spanning surface and a negative definite spanning surface.
-Then $L \subset \Si \times I$ has minimal genus and is alternating. \end{theorem}
+\begin{theorem} Let $L$ be a link in $\Si\times I$, and assume that $L$ bounds a positive definite spanning surface and a negative definite spanning surface.
+Then $L \subset \Si \times I$ is a non-split, alternating link of minimal genus. \end{theorem}

 \Cref{thm:main} applies to give a characterization of alternating virtual links.